gittuf/gittuf.github.io/README.md

-# gittuf.github.io
+# gittuf.dev

 The website for gittuf.
+See: [https://gittuf.dev/](https://gittuf.dev/).